Keeping Germs at Bay: Antimicrobial Paints for Healthcare Facilities

 Diamond Vogel

-• Diamond Vogel’s Health Care Collection includes an antimicrobial alkyd paint called DVHCC 2000 that inhibits the growth of bacteria, mold, mildew and other microbes.
-It is ideal for high-touch surfaces in healthcare facilities and can withstand frequent cleaning.
+• Diamond Vogel’s Health Care Collection includes antimicrobial alkyd and epoxy options (e.g., DVHCC 2000–class) for high-touch surfaces that must withstand frequent cleaning.

 Rodda Paint